 Top image: K Shanmugam’s Facebook page

 This is the fourth installment of a five-part leadership series.
-The last one, most likely on Lawrence Wong and Pritam Singh, will be published over the next few days.
+The last one, on Lawrence Wong and Pritam Singh, is here.

 Subscribe to Blog via Email

 If you enjoyed this article, please consider making a donation to help with the running costs of “Musings from Singapore”, so that I can keep this content free and accessible to all.

 No obligation.
 Give what you want.
 Even a dollar is great.